 - Storm water quality is one of the many aspects of the City’s Living Green movement.

 - The Storm Water Initiatives Committee was established to develop innovative and effective storm water management – both quality and quantity.

 - Because our streams are important to us, the City adopted the Riparian Corridor protection ordinance in 2003.
-(Link to legislation) This ordinance protects the sensitive areas within stream corridors which results in reduced flooding impacts, reduced stream bank erosion, reduced pollutants and higher quality stream habitats.
+(Link to legislation) This ordinance protects the sensitive areas within stream corridors which result in reduced flooding impacts, reduced stream bank erosion, reduced pollutants, and higher quality stream habitats.

 - Active construction sites can cause soil erosion and send sedimentation into the storm sewer system.
 In order to reduce or prevent this erosion and sedimentation, the City adopted erosion and sediment control measures for construction sites.
 (Link to legislation)

 - In an effort to locate non-point source pollution and in partnership with the Summit County Health Department, the City adopted regulations for illicit discharges into the City’s storm sewer system.
 (Link to legislation)

 Together these policies and projects help to control storm water quality and quantity throughout the city of Green.

 What can you do?